PlaythingBlog/plaything.core/README.rst

 PlayThing is a microblogging platform.

+WARNING: At the moment, Plaything is being developed as a standalone product, not really an add-on.
+It can do bad things to existing sites.
+In short don't install this on a production site if you care about the data.

 Getting Started
 -----------------
 The fastest way to get started is to use the Plaything Cloud9 installer.